kevinyang372/Geo-Figure-Splitter/README.md

 > _Notice that if either `abs(xtile1 - xtile2) * 256` is smaller than the resolution width or `abs(ytile1 - ytile2) * 256` is smaller than the resolution height.
 This will trigger an Exception returned by the iterator_

-Mathematically, if the resolution is defined by (a0, a1), the geographic boundary will be divided into
+Mathematically, if the resolution is defined by (a0, a1), the geographic boundary could be divided into
 * `abs(xtile1 - xtile2) * 256 // a0` in x-axis
-* `abs(ytile1 - ytile2) * 256 // a1` in x-axis
+* `abs(ytile1 - ytile2) * 256 // a1` in y-axis

+### Assembling and Cropping

+Knowing how many images could be produced within the geographic boundary, the algorithm then computes the tiles that 'wrap' each image, assembles them together and then crops the desired image out.